Activity While Traveling

 A long rest requires at least 6 hours of sleep and 2 hours of light activity.
 Depending on the size of the traveling party, you are advised to take shifts keeping watch whilst the others try to gain some sleep.

-The GM determines the DC for any threat or approaching danger (hostile creatures or natural phenomena) and compares it to all Wisdom (Perception) results.
+The GM determines the DC for any threat or approaching danger (hostile creatures or natural phenomena) and compares it to all Awareness scores.
 On a success, the watchers are able to wake and warn the rest of the party, and prevent being surprised.

 Set up Traps

 You can set a number of small traps like caltrops, slings, and small pits around your camp.
-Make a Wisdom (Survival) check.
-The DC to find these traps with an Intelligence (Investigation) or Wisdom (Perception) check is equal to the result of your Wisdom (Survival) check.
-The attack bonus of their effects is equal to the result of your Wisdom (Survival) check minus 10.
+Make a Survival check.
+The DC to find these traps with an Investigation check is equal to the result of your Survival check.
+The attack bonus of their effects is equal to the result of your Survival check minus 10.

 Rest and Recuperate